StaticPH/Userscripts/README.md

 <a name="NRLU"></a>
 ### NovelUpdates Reading List Upgrades

-Allows hiding novels the user is caught up on from their reading lists, adds the current reading list name to the title, and more planned.
+Allows hiding novels the user is caught up on from their reading lists, adds the current reading list name to the page title, and more planned.

 [[Install]][raw-NRLU]